FabricMC/fabric-docs/develop/mixins/bytecode.md

 ## Lambdas {#lambdas}

-Lambda expressions are compiled as a separate method, called by the `invokedynamic` instruction to instantiate the lambda instance.
+Lambda expressions are compiled to a separate method, which is then called by a lambda instance that got instantiated by an `invokedynamic` instruction.

 The details of the `invokedynamic` instruction are beyond the scope of this overview, but it's useful to know what kind of code to expect.
 Some `invokedynamic` operands have been omitted in this section for simplicity.